-Leave Your Valuables in Your Cabin Safe
+3. Leave Valuables in Your Cabin Safe

 The first thing my wife and I do before we get off the ship when in port is too take all of our jewelry off and put them in our cabin safe.
 This includes all watches, rings (yes, even wedding rings), gold necklaces/earrings, extra credit cards, debit cards, and cash.
 I don’t want that diamond on her hand tempt someone to rob us.
 Another reason I leave our wedding rings in the safe is because I like to snorkel.
 I have heard many accounts of people having rings slip off their finger into the water, including my brother in law.